 Students are also expected to use independent and self-directed learning to consolidate the lecture material, for completion of coursework and in-preparation for follow-on sessions.
 Support for learning is provided through the Library, QMUL's online learning environment (QMplus), by teaching and administrative staff at NPU and via QMUL's staff in China and in the UK.
-Practical and Problem-oriented Disciplinary Skills
+Practical and Problem-oriented Disciplinary Skills component of the final year.

 Practical skills will be taught as part of organised practical classes, during the first, second and third years of the programme.
-Workshops reinforce knowledge acquired in large group interactive sessions and provide opportunities for application of such knowledge to the solution of real problems.
-Advanced practical skills and specialised analytical skills are then developed during the project component of the final year.
+Workshops reinforce knowledge acquired in lectures and provide opportunities for application of such knowledge to the solution of real problems.
+Advanced practical skills and specialised analytical skills are then developed during the project